anoma/namada/documentation/specs/src/economics/fee-system.md

 }
 ```

-The new `unshield` field carries an optional `SignedTxData` struct encoding for
+The new `unshield` field carries an optional tx  encoding for
 an unshielding `Transfer`.
-The tx itself is crafted in protocol by the
-validators to reduce the burden of the messages on the network and to prevent
-users from including arbitrary transactions.
-This unshielding operation is
+The unshielding operation is
 exempted from paying fees and doesn't charge gas.

 The proposer and the validators must also check the validity of the optional